 The first and arguably the most important part of building a digital strategy that works is finding the right keywords for SEO.
 If one has the skills of an exclusive strategist, then finding the right way to promote one’s business using the right keywords becomes quite easy.
 But if you do not know much about SEO then, how do you find the ‘right’ keywords?
 Where do you even start…?

-While there are many established and trusted companies such as Sir Linksalot, who even explain their process on Youtube ensuring that you do not get scammed, but to satisfy your curiosity we’re going to show you how you can jump onto Google’s Keyword Planner to quickly find relevant keywords and get your SEO off to a flying start.
+While there are many established and trusted companies who explain their process we’re going to show you how you can jump onto Google’s Keyword Planner to quickly find relevant keywords and get your SEO off to a flying start.

 As the world’s biggest search engine, Google should be first port of call.
 If you don’t already, you’ll need to create a Google AdWords account.

 Once you’ve got an account, log in and select ‘Tools’ and then ‘Keyword Planner’ at the top of the page.